 +Default Fatal Error Processing

-+The default fatal error handler for this architecture disables processor
++The default fatal error handler for the Blackfin performs the following

-+interrupts, places the error code in EAX, and executes a HLT instruction to
++- places the error code in *r0*, and

 +SMP is not supported.